thelastpickle/cassandra-medusa/docs/aws_s3_setup.md

 ### Create an AWS user for backups

 Create a new AWS user with "programmatic access type", which will only be able to use the API and CLI through access keys.
-Assign the previously created `MedusaStorageStrategy` to this newly created API user.
+Assign the previously created `MedusaStorageStrategy` policy to this newly created API user.

 ### Configure Medusa